andortizg/RoMCaT/README.md

 *** 64 KB ROM with two 32 KB programs (0000 - 80000 / 8000 - FFFF)
 1) Set the corresponding jumper to 32 KB
-2)  change the ROM page (A15 to Vcc / A15 to ground).
+2)  change the ROM page (A15 to Vcc / A15 to ground - HI/LO jumper).

 # Disclaimer